 Information for Students and Faculty Advisors

 When a student is the Principal Investigator for a study s/he is responsible for completing the application and indicating student status and identifying the Faculty Advisor for the study.
-For all student led studies, a Faculty Assurance Form [DOC] must be completed and submitted.
-This document must either be signed and uploaded to SPARCS in the Supporting Documents section.
+For all student-led studies, a Faculty Assurance Form [DOCX] must be completed and submitted.
+This document must be signed and uploaded to SPARCS in the Supporting Documents section.

 Modifications to an Approved Protocol

 The IRB should be notified before a change is made to a protocol.
-Some changes require IRB review and approval, others do not.
 All requests for modification should be made via SPARCS.
 If you have a question about the need to submit a modification, contact the IRB office.

 - Change in study design – ex. adding a new type of study activity